YM2992/ReminderApp/README.md

 # ReminderApp

-Programmed using Visual Basic.
-My first ever project.
+My first ever project, programmed using Visual Basic in the Visual Studio IDE.
 Source code lost when transferring devices. :(